ampproject/amp.dev/content/docs/guides/validate.md

 In addition to AMP validity, you may also want to confirm that your AMP document is [discoverable](/docs/guides/discovery.html) to third-party platforms.

-### Browser Developer Console.
+### Browser Developer Console

 The AMP Validator comes bundled with the AMP JS library, so it is available on every AMP page out of the box.
 To validate:

-  1. Open your AMP page in your browser
+  1. Open your AMP page in your browser.
   1. Append "`#development=1`" to the URL, for example, `http://localhost:8000/released.amp.html#development=1`.
   1. Open the [Chrome DevTools console](https://developers.google.com/web/tools/chrome-devtools/debug/console/) and check for validation errors.